Uzezi’s Tarot

 “Oh my god!”
 Audrey exclaimed, “what happened?”

-“Security drones fired live rounds into a peaceful student protest,” Uzezi answered, and for the first time Audrey noticed anger in her eyes.
+“Security drones fired live rounds into a peaceful student protest,” Uzezi answered, and for the first time Audrey noticed anger flash in her dark eyes.
 “That’s what happened.”

 “Why would they do that?
 Maybe the drones were hacked?”
 Audrey suggested.